Kathleen McMahon, MA, LPC

 My approach to therapy is integrative, eclectic, and rooted in the belief that you are not your disorder or your symptoms.
 Alongside my lived experience, my training can help you feel seen and heard as you embrace your truest story:

-Completed training for my Sexual Health Certificate Program through the University of Michigan
+Sexual Health Certificate Program, University of Michigan (2025)

 Trauma-Informed/Trained